qmlWizard/CCKA-Clustered_Centroid_Kernel_Alignment/README.md

 ## 🙏 Acknowledgments

-This work was developed as part of the master's thesis at **Deggendorf Institute of Technology**, under the supervision of **Prof. Dr. Helena Liebelt**.
+This work was developed as part of the master's thesis at **Deggendorf Institute of Technology**, under the supervision of **Prof. Dr. Helena Liebelt** and **Mr. Rodrigo Coelho**, AI Modelling, Fraunhofer IISB, Erlangen.
 Special thanks to supporting colleagues, research groups, and the open-source community.